haimkastner/connectivity-tool/DOCKER.md

-# Running Connectivity Tool CLL as a Docker Container
+# 🚀 Running Connectivity Tool CLI as a Docker Container

+## 📝 Overview

+This guide provides clear instructions for running the **Connectivity Tool CLI** as a Docker container.

+👉 For the full CLI documentation, check out the [README.md](https://github.com/haimkastner/connectivity-tool/blob/main/README.md).

+---

 ### Pull the Docker Image